-You can obtain your grades by viewing your academic record on the Langara College website.
+Students can obtain their grades by viewing their academic record by logging into myLangara on the Langara College website.

 Appeal of Final Grades

 Appeal of a final grade must be made within 14 working days from the last day of final examinations in the semester.